ChemeketaCS/csweb/content/courses/cs161/202030/week05.md

 week.
 Then watch this video for some tips and tricks and read Ch 5.14:

-{{< youtube videoid="LHWfiNNS1ZE" title="String Function Tips" >}}
+{{< youtube videoid="Gtv284l23oA" title="String Use" >}}

-You should at least be aware of why it isn't 100% correct to say that .find() returns -1 when it can't find something in a string.
+You should at least be aware of why it isn't 100% correct to say that .find() returns -1 when it can't find something in a string and why the compiler gives a warning about storing string.length() to an int.

-This video explains what is really going on—don't worry about memorizing every detail, focus on identifying what is safe to do and what is not.:
+This video explains what is really going on — don't worry about memorizing every detail, focus on understanding the issue in play and then pick one of the strategies at the end to use in your code:

-{{< youtube videoid="8VkUrwSYm1Q" title="String Details" >}}
+{{< youtube videoid="sNbOII8Pzoo" title="String Ugly Details" >}}

 Do the CPPLab String Basics.